betacloud/documentation/source/generic/cloud-init.rst

 Configuration files for ``cloud-init`` will need to be pasted to the **Customization Script** under the **Configuration** header when deploying an instance.
 The configuration is in YAML format and documented at cloudinitdoc_.

-A sample code block to set the root password and allow SSH password login for the instance:
+A sample code block to set the root password and allow SSH password login for the instance.
+The password hash can be created with ``mkpasswd --method=SHA-512 --rounds=4096``.

 .. code-block:: yaml

    #cloud-config
-   password: AVeryGoodPassword
+   password: $6$rounds=4096$123456789...
    chpasswd: { expire: False }
    ssh_pwauth: True